conjefferies/conjefferies/README.md

-##MSc Environmental Data Science student at the University of Leeds.
+###MSc Environmental Data Science student at the University of Leeds.
 Specialising in
-geospatial analysis, remote sensing, and the application of machine learning to environmental systems. zndv0003@leeds.ac.uk | linkedin.com/in/yournam
+geospatial analysis, remote sensing, and the application of machine learning to environmental systems. zndv0003@leeds.ac.uk

 <!--
 **conjefferies/conjefferies** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.